 You can also make money on Twitch by getting donations from your fans and subscribers.
 You’ll have to enable this feature on your channel, and generally broadcasters use PayPal to process viewer donations.

 The Twitch Partner Program

 OK, so we’ve covered the basics of Twitch.
 With a sizable following you can apply for the Twitch Partner Program.
 That lets viewers subscribe to your channel, earning you money in the process.
 Again, you’ll share revenue with Twitch, but when you have subscribers you make money each month, whether or not those subscribers view videos and ads.
 As a partner, you also have access to help with starting a merchandise campaign, plus more control over video quality.

-In exchange for paying $5 per month and subscribing to your channel, viewers get access to special perks like subscriber-only chats and unrestricted access to your broadcast’s archives.
+In exchange for paying a subscription fee for access to your channel, viewers get access to special perks like subscriber-only chats and unrestricted access to your broadcast’s archives.
 They even get special emoticons they can use on your channel.

-Of the site’s over 1.7 million active broadcasters, around 12,000 are Partners.
+Of the site’s over 8.4 million active streamers, around 27,000 are partners.
 Those are pretty tough odds, but Twitch gives guidance to potential applicants.
 The site says it’s looking for broadcasters who “engage their chat, develop strong communities, and find creative ways to stand out from the crowd.”